erickhun/blog/content/posts/volleyball-and-beach-volleyball-in-taipei.md

 ## Beach-volley (and grass volleyball)

-Funnily enough, most beaches in Taiwan do not have any decent beach volleyball.
+Funnily enough, most beaches in Taiwan do not have any decent beach volleyball courts.
 The only decent beach court with good net tension seems to be at [Bebin Park in Hualien](https://www.google.com/maps?cid=15490952783537478442), but it's too far from Taipei.
 One beach court exists in New Taipei City in the [Sunshine Sport Park](https://goo.gl/maps/BkCM96u4DDPafrocA), but the sand there isn’t great and the net is not maintained.

-We've created a group and use a [nice Park & Sun portable volleyball net](https://www.parksun.com/Volleyball/Sets/spectrum-classic-volleyball-set.php) that we use every few weeks.
+That's why we've created a group and use a [nice Park & Sun portable volleyball net](https://www.parksun.com/Volleyball/Sets/spectrum-classic-volleyball-set.php) that we use every few weeks.
 We usually play 2x2, 3x3 and 4x4 at a [BB to A level]({{<ref "#skill-level" >}}).
 Feel free to [reach me out](/about/) if you are interested (2x2 and 3x3 is quite intense, we require BB or + level).

 {{< youtube hMlnLMPhZdI >}}

+ The challenge is to find location where we can set the net.
 Because of some regulations, we can't set our net everywhere.
 I had to do some research where we can set our portable net.
-I've compiled in this map places where you can play beach volleyball with an existing net (but don't expect much), and also locations where you can set a portable net.
-Some groups (in Kaoshuing and Keelung) also have their net.
+So I've compiled in this map places where we can set our net, but also added location with existing beach court with a net  (but don't expect much from them).
+Some groups (in Kaoshuing and Keelung) also have their own nets.
 I've put their informations in [the map](https://www.google.com/maps/d/viewer?mid=1rZCw3SdiIVBASaNPQgN9-O2cCEv9TVQ&hl=en&ll=23.580052342615545%2C121.05340829999996&z=8):

 <div class="map-responsive">